Choominator/Vimp/README.md

 ## Installation

 The easiest way to download this add-on is by visiting the [Releases](https://github.com/Choominator/Vimp/releases) page, where GitHub conveniently compresses tagged versions for easy distribution.
-To install just decompress the downloaded file or clone this git repository in the `_retail_/Interface/AddOns` folder inside the folder where World of Warcraft is installed, which by default is `/Applications/World of Warcraft/_retail_/Interface/AddOns/` on MacOS or `C:\Program Files\World of Warcraft\_retail_\Interface\AddOns\` on Windows.
+To install just decompress the downloaded file or clone this git repository in the `_retail_/Interface/AddOns` folder inside the folder where World of Warcraft is installed, which by default is `/Applications/World of Warcraft/_retail_/Interface/AddOns/` on MacOS or `C:\Program Files\World of Warcraft\_retail_\Interface\AddOns\` on Windows, and make sure that the add-on's folder is named exactly `Vimp` without the trailing version tag.
 After that just launch the game and the add-on should be automatically activated.

 ## Setup